luisgrana2/waterTurbidity/README.md

 - **Fourier Transform**: Perform the Fourier Transform on the simulated images to move them into the frequency domain.
 - **Band-pass Filtering**: Manually create and apply a band-pass filter to remove undesired frequencies.
-- **Power Calculation**: Compute the power of the frequencies by taking the absolute value squared of the Fourier Transform results.
+- **Power Calculation**: Compute the power of the frequencies by taking the absolute value squared of the Fourier Transform.
+The less frequency, the higher turbidity, since it blurrs the pattern showed.

 ### 5. Turbidity Experiment